 Expect to see results within a month when practicing regularly and complete the Spyders within a year, usually it takes between 6-12 months until you can stop practicing the Spyder.
 The results you’ll get are unbelievable.

 To be continued…

 PS.
 There is a common idea that the Spyder should be varied in the left hand by playing 1324, 1423 etc instead of just 1234.

-This is a pointless exercise, save yourself the headache and just stick to 1234, there is no need to memorizing unmusical patterns!
+This is a pointless exercise, save yourself the headache and just stick to 1234, there is no point to memorize an unmusical pattern!